 Our first questions for this cycle are therefore the following: Why do narratives seem so important?
 What do they actually do?
 And what “narratives” are we talking about?

-The initiators for this sessions are:
+The initiators for this session are:

 Bodhisattva Chattopadhyay Associate Professor in Global Culture Studies at the University of Oslo, Norway.
 He leads the international research group CoFUTURES.
 He is the leader (PI)ofthe European Research Council project “CoFutures: Pathways to Possible Presents” and the Norwegian Research Council project “Science Fictionality”.